| 11

 was overshadowed by earlier, better Jane Austen adaptations,

-Scottish hack in the leaden adaptation of Iain Banks's novel,
+and his lead role as a corrupt Scottish hack in the leaden adaptation of Iain Banks's novel,

 Complicity, never reached cinemas south of the border.
 Worse